ICO: Businesses Getting Affected For Unfulfilling GDPR AccountabilityApril 11, 2019 |GDPR

 Laura Gillespie of Pinsent Masons, who is also a Data Protection Law expert, elaborated about the way the requirement of GDPR accountability has been embedded in the GDPR & DPIA.
 Besides this, “Accountability represents a fundamental shift from the UK’s previous Data Protection Act of 1998, in that data controllers not only need to comply with the principles of data protection law but demonstrate how that is being achieved,” he said.

 Elizabeth Denham sustained the flow and professed that “In practice, this means that organisations need to ensure that they not only have appropriate policies and procedures in place but that they can demonstrate through risk assessment, audit and review that the processes being adopted meet the standards of the GDPR and the UK’s new Data Protection Act of 2018.
 Essentially, the culture of compliance should be within the DNA of the business.
 There is an inherent danger in businesses taking a formulaic or generic approach to their GDPR obligations.”

-Denham aware the conference delegates, the chances companies have of using the GDPR’s accountability requirements to alter the “cultural fabric”.
-She said the next phase of GDPR necessitates a refocus on comprehensive data protection in all business process.
-Henceforth, a discussion on the GDPR accountability approach took place in the conference.
+Denham aware of the conference delegates, the chances companies have of using the GDPR’s accountability requirements to alter the “cultural fabric”.
+She said the next phase of GDPR necessitates a refocus on comprehensive data protection in all business processes.
+Henceforth, a discussion on the GDPR accountability approach took place at the conference.
 She winded up the conference by indicating, “An accountability approach gives those of you who have the skillset, who have the passion, a chance to see a changing world as an opportunity to have a real and lasting impact.”